mavryk-network/mavryk-protocol/docs/atlas/adaptive_issuance.rst

 entrypoint -– that is, by transferring 0 tez to their ``finalize_unstake`` entry-point::

-   octez-client transfer 0 from <staker> to <staker> --entrypoint finalize_unstake
+   mavkit-client transfer 0 from <staker> to <staker> --entrypoint finalize_unstake

 or more conveniently::

-   octez-client finalize unstake for <staker>
+   mavkit-client finalize unstake for <staker>

  In some circumstances, unstake and finalize can be done implicitly: any call to ``stake`` or ``unstake`` will implicitly finalize all currently finalizable pending